- Bolder looks

 Inside, the Yukons have a low dash with a 10.2-inch touchscreen planted on top of the dash.
 A push- and pull-button gear selector—similar to the GMC Terrain, except vertically oriented—sits on the driver’s side, next to touchscreen and climate controls perched low in the center stack.

 Yukon Denalis get their own dashboard that’s more upright and covered in real wood trim.
 The touchscreen is integrated into the dash for a better look, although the center console and storage are the same throughout.

 The Yukon’s V-8 hits a boil quickly; the air springs give it a slick ride.

 How fast is the GMC Yukon?

 It’s fast enough to forget at times that it’s a GMC relies on one of two V-8s or a 3.0-liter turbodiesel to power the Yukon.
 Lower-end models get a 355-hp 5.3-liter V-8 with 383 pound-feet of torque.
-A 420-hp 6.2-liter V-8 is optional, except on the Denali version, where it’s standard equipment.
-A 3.0-liter turbodiesel inline-6 is available on the Denali, but wasn’t available for a test drive.
+A 420-hp 6.2-liter V-8 is optional.
+A 3.0-liter turbodiesel inline-6 is standard on the Denali, but wasn’t available for a test drive.